jupyterhub/binderhub/docs/source/tutorials/connect-with-jupyterhub-fancy-profiles.md

 The [jupyterhub-fancy-profiles](https://github.com/yuvipanda/jupyterhub-fancy-profiles)
-project provides a user facing frontend for connecting the JupyterHub to BinderHub, allowing them to build their own images the same way they would on `mybinder.org`!
+project provides a user facing frontend for connecting the JupyterHub to BinderHub, allowing users to build their own images the same way they would on `mybinder.org`!

 The following steps describe how to connect your `binderhub-service` [](installation) to `jupyterhub-fancy-profiles`